- 2017-05-24: IntraWeb 17 – IntraWeb Markup Language (IWML)

 Forward without Breakage

-To facilitate both continuing to support older browsers and to allow existing IntraWeb projects to run in IntraWeb 17 with minimal changes, IntraWeb 17 will support both page types concurrently in a single project.
+To facilitate both continuing support of older browsers and to allow existing IntraWeb projects to run in IntraWeb 17 with minimal changes, IntraWeb 17 will support both page types concurrently in a single project.

 This allows the use of existing projects with minimal changes to the global areas and no changes (or very minimal) changes to existing pages.
 New pages can be created either as Page16 or IWML allowing an existing application to take advantage of the new features on a page by page basis.